DV

 What is the difference between QQQ and YMAX?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth strategy, while YMAX (YieldMax Universe Fund of Option Income ETFs) tracks Basket (Yieldmax ETFs) with a covered call approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while YMAX (YieldMax Universe Fund of Option Income ETFs) tracks Basket (Yieldmax ETFs) with a covered call approach.
 They are issued by Invesco and YieldMax respectively.

 Can I hold both QQQ and YMAX?